Everything you need to know about the Samsung Galaxy Tab S3

-Finally, a recent titbit of information may give hope to desperate wannabe Tab S3 owners.
-In January 2017, a device with the model number SM-T825 – which we expect is the Galaxy Tab S3 – received Wi-Fi certification from the WiFi Alliance (WFA).
-Its category was listed as "tablet", it runs on Android, and it's the best glimmer of hope we have right now that the Galaxy Tab S3 does exist.
+And a launch seems imminent: In January 2017, a device with the model number SM-T825 – which we expect is the Galaxy Tab S3 – received Wi-Fi certification from the WiFi Alliance (WFA).
+Its category was listed as "tablet", it runs on Android.
+And at the end of January, the device also passed through the FCC.

 Here’s all the latest Samsung Galaxy Tab S3 news...

 When does the Galaxy Tab S3 come out?
 Soon (maybe)

 What’s new about the Galaxy Tab S3?
 New chip, screen, USB-C?